Abington Township, PA

 Stewardship of the Ardsley Wildlife Sanctuary is a top priority for the Abington Township Shade Tree Commission.
 This 81-acre tract of land was obtained by the township in 1996 utilizing Montgomery County open space money to fund 90% of the purchase.
 Throughout the property there are wetlands, water bodies and steep slopes.
 Over 85% is woodlands.
 In addition, the township has made significant investment to upgrade the regional storm water management system.

-Two PA DCNR C2P2 grants have been awarded to enhance public enjoyment and appreciation of the natural environment in the vicinity of the main entrance off of Maple Avenue.
+A PA DCNR C2P2 grant was awarded to enhance public enjoyment and appreciation of the natural environment in the vicinity of the main entrance off of Maple Avenue.
 Project goals are accessibility, forest restoration and ongoing stewardship.
 The associated design respects previously-installed storm water management berms.

 Phase 1, completed during 2017-2020, resulted in the creation of an ADA accessible path of 360 lineal feet that connects two accessible parking spaces with a meadowland view and the adjoining cemetery grounds.
 The trail winds through a newly reforested area and a vernal pool, and includes interpretive signage and seating.
 Reforestation planting included approximately 250 native trees and shrubs.
 A deer exclusion fence was installed to protect newly planted trees and shrubs from deer browse and rubbing until they are established.
 Approximately 100 plugs of native perennials and grasses were to the perimeter of the vernal pool to enhance wildlife habitat and add seasonal interest.